 General hardware considerations

-The majority of our testing for tablet applications has been done using a variety of Apple iPads, but we’ve also used several Windows and Android tablets in the past without issue.
-When selecting a tablet it’s important to consider what accessories will be required - you may wish to mount the tablet to a trolley, forklift, or desktop, or to use a case with a holster, shoulder strap or similar for moving around the warehouse.
+When selecting a tablet, it’s important to consider what accessories will be required - you may wish to mount the tablet to a trolley, forklift, or desktop, or to use a case with a holster, shoulder strap or similar for moving around the warehouse.

 On the warehouse floor

-Some things to consider are whether the scanner can be carried in a wearable or mounted holster, on a lanyard, or similar.
-A scanner that is light or small may be beneficial, and consider whether the scanner is compatible with the operating system of the hardware that the operator will be using.
+Consider whether the scanner can be carried in a wearable or mounted holster, on a lanyard, or similar.
+A scanner that is light or small may be beneficial, as will a range of carrying accessories (e.g. holsters or lanyards).
+Long battery life is another advantage, and you should consider whether the scanner is compatible with the operating system of the tablet or computer that the operator will be using.

-We’ve found that the Socket CHS 7Ci and Socket CHS 7Xi work well for these applications.
-Both are very lightweight with long battery life, and can be worn on a lanyard.
-Many other bluetooth scanners will replace the keyboard on a tablet meaning that you have to disconnect the device to access the onscreen keyboard, but the Socket scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabelled product.
+Tip: Many Bluetooth scanners will replace the keyboard on a tablet, meaning that you have to disconnect the device to access the onscreen keyboard, but some scanners have a button that reveals the keyboard when required - Ideal in the event of an unreadable barcode or unlabeled product.

 At a stationary workstation

-For static applications like packing or some Goods In workflows carrying the scanner is not a limiting factor, and proximity to the workstation is unlikely to change drastically.
+For static applications like packing or some goods in workflows, carrying the scanner is not a limiting factor, and proximity to the workstation is unlikely to change drastically.
 A scanner with a cabled connection is a good choice for reliable connectivity and fast scanning speeds.
 Consider scanners with other features like cradle mounts and constant scan modes which optimize the scanner for hands-free, high throughput scanning.
-We’ve found the Datalogic Quickscan I Lite QW2100 ideal for this kind of application.

 For varied applications